oddbird/oddleventy/content/quickstart.md

 - Deliver complete and high-quality work, and act on feedback from others
 - Approach challenges
-  by spending time planning and dissecting out assignments
+  by creating plans for big assignments, and dissecting them into smaller tasks

 #### Exceed Expectations